Birdwatching Basics

 The Cornell Lab of Ornithology has many resources, and all are excellent.
 They include:

-• eBird — The go-to website to get information on places to go birding, recent bird sightings, bird distribution, and to keep track of your sightings, while contributing to citizen science.
+• eBird: The go-to website to get information on places to go birding, recent bird sightings, and bird distribution, and to keep track of your sightings, all while contributing to citizen science.

-Provide food, clean shallow water, shelter and places to raise young.
-Natural food provided by native plants, whether it is the insects the plant supports, or the seeds, nuts, nectar, foliage, or fruits the plant provides are the sustainable way to feed the birds.
+Provide food, clean shallow water, shelter, and places to raise young.
+Natural food provided by native plants—whether it is the insects the plant supports, or the seeds, nuts, nectar, foliage, or fruits the plant provides—is the sustainable way to feed birds.

 • Check out Travis Audubon’s bird habitat plant recommendations to attract songbirds and hummingbirds.
 Click here and scroll down to find the plant lists.